greenthegarden/RelayduinoMqttController/extras/openhab2/README.md

 ### Relay Mode Manual

-With the relay in manual mode the duration can be set and a request for the relay to be switched on made.
+With the relay in manual mode, the duration can be set and a request for the relay to be switched on made.

 ![Relay Mode Manual screen](screenshots/relay-mode-manual.png)